The Anatomy of Chinese Characters

 Chinese Character Basics

-Having a deeper understanding of Chinese characters will help reveal the language’s logic structure as well as China’s history and culture.
+Having a deeper understanding of Chinese characters is important for any student of Chinese.
+Learning characters will help reveal the language’s logical structure as well as China's history and culture.
 Watch the following video to delve deeper into the pictographic and ideographic nature of Chinese characters.
 You’ll learn the difference between the phonetic alphabet and the Chinese character system.

 How to Learn Chinese Characters